Nut and Peanut Allergy

 Living With Peanut or Tree Nut Allergy

-If allergy skin testing shows that your child has a peanut or tree nut allergy, a doctor will provide guidelines on what to do.
+If allergy skin testing shows that your child has a peanut or tree nut allergy, an allergist will provide guidelines on what to do.

 The best way to prevent a reaction is to avoid peanuts and tree nuts.
 Avoiding these nuts means more than just not eating them.
 It also means not eating any foods that might contain tree nuts or peanuts as ingredients.